-This diagram shows those areas on doors, adjacent side panels, low level glazing and windows which are defined under current Building Regulations as critical areas, and ones where safety glazing must be used.
+There are many issues to consider with glass and glazing installation or repair.
+This diagram shows the areas on doors, adjacent side panels, low level glazing and windows which are defined under current Building Regulations as critical areas, and therefore where safety glazing must be used.
 These regulations apply to both single and double glazing.

 Toughened or Laminated Glass?

-Safety glazing can be achieved by using either toughened or laminated glass.
-All standard clear and obscure glass can be toughened but this takes a few days to manufacture, whilst both clear and obscure laminated glass doesn’t need to be processed, and can be fitted immediately once cut to size.
+Safety glazing is achieved by using either toughened or laminated glass.
+All standard clear and obscure glass can be toughened but this takes a few days to manufacture.
+Both clear and obscure laminated glass doesn’t need to be processed, and can consequently be fitted immediately once cut to size.

 Toughened Glass Explained